 However, even if you’re willing to make a financial commitment to transformation, there are other issues to consider.

-“It comes back to the culture, and the culture of the board,” said de Clerck.
+“It comes back to the culture, and the culture of the board,” de Clerck said.
 “Amazon are risk-takers, and that company culture needs to exist.”

 So how might retailers overcome some of the barriers that prevent them from being able to rapidly adapt and rival some of the big technology players?